jw-lin/cbeam/docs_source/propsettings.rst

 :math:`z`-stepping parameters for characterization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``Propagator.characterize()`` applies an adaptive algorithm to select the :math:`z` step size between calculations.
 This algorithm is as follows.
 At a given step, we interpolate through the eigenmodes at the last few :math:`z` values and compare the current eigenmodes with the extrapolated prediction.
-If the error is below the threshhold ``zstep_tol``, then the step is accepted, and if the error is less than a tenth the threshhold, the next step is doubled; otherwise, the step is divided in two and the couping-coefficient matrix is re-computed at this new step.
-The starting step size is 10. ``zstep_tol`` and other parameters are accessible as ``Propagator`` class attributes, listed below:
+If the error is below a threshhold controlled by ``z_acc``, then the step is accepted, and if the error is less than a tenth the threshhold, the next step is doubled; otherwise, the step is divided in two and the couping-coefficient matrix is re-computed at this new step. ``z_acc`` and other parameters are accessible as ``Propagator`` class attributes, listed below:

-* ``zstep_tol`` : this tolerance parameter controls the adaptive stepping.
-Smaller = more careful stepping (default 1e-3).
+* ``z_acc`` : this parameter controls the adaptive stepping.
+Higher = more accurate; the scale is logarithmic, and the default value is 0.

 * ``fixed_zstep`` : set this to a numeric value to use a fixed :math:`z` step, bypassing the adaptive scheme.